languages are one of the major branches of the Indo-European Language family. There are three major branches, West

 references to Pagan Gods in this beautiful tale which gives a more or less

 historical account of a military campaign.
+There is a beautiful opera written on this subject by Borodin.

 These early sources do not give much information but the folk tradition is a